christianmlong/personal/content/twisted_on_windows.md

 These instructions have been tested with Windows 8.1 and Windows Server 2012 R2.
 The applications I run on Windows use [Twisted.Web](http://twistedmatrix.com/trac/wiki/TwistedWeb) to serve single-page web apps, talking to a database using [pyodbc](https://code.google.com/p/pyodbc/).
 My ODBC driver is 32-bit, so I'm using 32-bit Python for these instructions.
 However, Twisted does not depend on pyodbc, so don't install it if you don't need it.

+These instructions assume that you already have an application that runs on Twisted.
+The Twisted documentation includes an [nice selection](https://twistedmatrix.com/documents/current/core/examples/) of example applications, if you don't have an existing Twisted application.

 #### <a name="install_python"></a>Install Python